Rishi Sunak defends Tory chairman Nadhim Zahawi over tax dispute claims

 The Prime Minister said Mr Zahawi “has already addressed this matter in full and there’s nothing more that I can add”.

-Home Office minister Robert Jenrick said it was a “private matter” for Mr Zahawi said the “important factor” is that Mr Zahawi’s tax affairs are now up to date.
+On whether Mr Sunak believes the matter is now closed, she said: “I don’t know whether the Prime Minister has reviewed it in full, but I do know that he takes Nadhim Zahawi at his word.”

-“I think this is a private matter for Nadhim Zahawi,” Mr Jenrick told LBC radio.
+Asked if Mr Sunak is confident he knows everything he needs to know, she responded “yes”, giving the same answer when asked whether the Prime Minister has full confidence in Mr Zahawi.

-“Ministers have to declare their interests to the Cabinet Office and the ministerial code and I’m sure that Nadhim Zahawi has done that in the appropriate way.
+Home Office minister Robert Jenrick said it was a “private matter” for Mr Zahawi adding the “important factor” is that Mr Zahawi’s tax affairs are now up to date.

 “The bar is obviously higher as a Treasury minister but I’ve seen no evidence to suggest there has been any inappropriate behaviour by Mr Zahawi so I’d be careful about making allegations without the facts.”